Chevrolet Corvette (C5): Known issues

-The C5 Corvette is widely considered a very reliable platform for a high-performing sports car (standard C5 coupe) and supercar (Z06).

 Common failure points on all C5 Corvettes include the hazard switch, fuel tank level sensors (requires cleaning due to dirty gas sulfur deposits), and steering column lock message (an aftermarket fix exists).

-Common failure points on pre-2001 Corvettes include the Electronic Brake Control Module (EBC) which is difficult to source due to no longer being produced.
+Other issues are tied to some parts that are no longer produced, and not necessarily reliability of parts.
+The Electronic Braking Control Module (EBCM) for example, is a part no longer produced by GM.
+On C5 Corvettes made before 2001, a failing ECBM module must be replaced outright.
+Model year 2001 and newer C5 Corvettes can have their EBCMs serviced in some, but not all, cases.

 Some 2004 Corvettes have a redesigned fuel tank system which makes repair very labor intensive and expensive.

 Valve spring failures are known to affect late production 2002-mid 2003 Z06s.
 The permanent fix is replacing the original yellow valve springs with inexpensive redesigned OEM GM valve springs, or with aftermarket valve springs.

 Special editions

 Indianapolis 500 Pace Car Replica

-In 1998, the newly introduced convertible version of the C5 was chosen as the Pace Car the Indianapolis 500 race, and a Pace Car Replica (RPO Z4Z) was offered to the public.
+In 1998, the newly introduced convertible version of the C5 was chosen as the Pace Car for the Indianapolis 500 race, and a Pace Car Replica (RPO Z4Z) was offered to the public.
 Aside from lacking the equipment necessary for actual pace car duties (light bar, special racing harnesses, etc.), there was little difference between the Pace Car Replica C5 and the vehicle that actually saw duty during the race.
 The Pace Car Replica package consisted of a special paint color ("Radar Blue"), unique interior colors (black and yellow), painted yellow wheels, and special pace car decals.
 The Pace Car Replica package also included other optional equipment: the newly introduced Active Handling System (RPO JL4); an electronically tuned AM/FM radio with CD player and a Bose speaker system; an electronic dual-zone heating & air conditioning system; and leather adjustable sport bucket seats.
 While regarded by many as the most garish Corvette appearance package offered to date, the 1998 Pace Car Replicas nevertheless enjoy a strong and loyal following of owners and collectors.